haorup/practicum2/README.md

 ## Development

-- Backend code is organized by feature (users, courses, enrollments, etc.)
+- Backend code is organized by feature (user, course, enrollment, etc.)
 - Each feature has its own directory with model, schema, DAO (Data Access Object), and routes
 - Frontend uses React with React Router for navigation and Axios for API communication